grandrew/beautiful-jekyll/clientstart.md

 ## How it works

+You buy CPU time in 1 hour chunks and get a non-privileged linux user SSH shell at random nodes.

+It means that each session that you buy is counted in CPU time, not in wall-clock time.
+So on a 8-core machine if you run 8 processes you can use your 1 hour in 1/8 of time (or about 7 min 30 sec).
+On the other hand, if the system is at heavy load your task may take more than one wall clock hour to complete.
+In either way, the session is limited to 3 hours max.

+The system sets these limits per session:

+- maximum of 2GB of RSS ram consumption
+- max 50 processes
+- 5GB disk
+- only TCP port 22 outbound connections are allowed

+If you exceed the limits the session will be dropped with no refund.

+To start using, please [Sign up](https://junk.systems/client/) and copy your `Client Hash`.

+## How to use

-You get a non-privileged linux user shell SSH credentials by issuing a `GET` request to
+You request credentials by issuing a `GET` request to

 ~~~
 https://proxy.junk.systems/order/<your Client Hash>